Title: What Comes After

 Dean found himself parked where the latest victim, Julia, had died.
 He looked down at her black and white picture in the morning paper.
 Young and pretty, her whole life ahead of her.
 He touched the picture with his fingertip and wondered if there was a brother, a sister, or parents left heartbroken by her death.
 He hadn't meant to end up here, but when he'd seen the picture in the paper, he couldn't get it off his mind.

 Dean glanced at the article to make sure he'd gotten it right.
+He wondered what business Julia had being in a place like this all alone and at night.
+Not even a hooker would be hanging around here.
 It was so strange.
 This location was closer to the university than the apartments and spirits usually stayed bound to a certain place.
-Mentally tracing the path of the deaths, Dean realized that each successive attack was a little farther away from the original location.
+Mentally tracing the path of the deaths, Dean realized that each successive attack was a little farther away from the original location, but random.
 Which — weird.
-This, whatever this was, seemed to be attacking in an ever growing outward circle, and that opened the door to the possibility of something other than a simple spirit needing laid to rest.
+This, whatever this was, seemed to be attacking whoever happened to be around without any set pattern, and that opened the door to the possibility of something other than a simple spirit needing laid to rest.

 Throwing the newspaper onto the seat, Dean rolled his shoulders and stepped out of the Impala.
 He'd promised Sam he wouldn't do anything stupid, and coming here without back up might not be the smartest move, but Sam was drunk and Dean was tired of waiting.
 Waiting meant more deaths.
 Waiting meant more dreams of Jessica and watching his brother fall further into a tailspin.
 Which was stupid all on its own.